quixio/quix-cli/docs/How-To/cli-github-actions.md

 2. Authenticate the CLI with Quix Cloud using the command `quix login <pat>`, where `<pat>` is the [personal access token](../develop/authentication/personal-access-token.md) for the environment.
 3. Run your CLI command or commands.

-In this case you'll run the command to synchronize the repository with Quix using the command `quix env sync <workspace-id>`.
+In this case you'll run the command to synchronize the repository with Quix using the command `quix cloud env sync <workspace-id>`.
 You can obtain the Workspace ID from your environment settings.

 !!! tip